eneko89/merged-hover-events/README.md

 This package is meant to be used in the browser only, but it can be required as a CommonsJS module so it can be bundled with Browserify or other browser bundlers.

-As a CommonsJS module exports a function, and in a browser environment, declares mergedHoverEvents() function in window.
+As a CommonsJS module it exports a function, and in a browser environment declares mergedHoverEvents() function in the global scope.

 Examples
 --------